Ir para o conteúdo principal

 Internal collaboration across teams is a vital skill for successful customer service reps.
 In remote and hybrid working environments, agents don’t always have the option to walk over to a teammate’s desk to ask questions or brainstorm ideas.
 Yet the need for collaboration between colleagues and departments hasn’t waned.

-With customer experience software that supports integrations with tools like Slack, agents can seamlessly collaborate inside and outside the organization, whether in the office or working from a beach in Hawaii.
+With customer experience software that integrates with tools like Slack, agents can collaborate seamlessly.
+They can do this both inside and outside the organization, whether in the office or working from a beach in Hawaii.

 3. Communication